Last Updated: 2025-11-09 Sun 19:09

 QUESTIONS.txt EDIT Questions to answer: fill in the multiple choice selections in this file.

-fork_me_main.c EDIT C file to; edit it to complete for testing
+fork_me_main.c EDIT PROBLEM 1 C file to edit

 QUESTIONS.txt.bk Backup Backup copy of the original file to help revert if needed